 |Standard rate||Minimum rate|

 LEaF Translations offers a premium translation service.
 We have over 14 years’ professional translation experience and yet we are still cheaper than many large translation agencies.
-This is because we are small and agile and are able to keep our overheads down, and we don’t charge VAT, so you can save 20% against VAT-registered translation companies.
+This is because we are small and agile and are able to keep our overheads down.

 The best way to find out how much it would cost to work with LEaF is to send us an enquiry together with your source text.
 We will send you a personalised quote in return.